-Gibbons Creek Wildlife Art Trail is a 2.8 mile moderately trafficked out and back trail located near Washougal, WA that features a lake and is good for all skill levels.
+Gibbons Creek Wildlife Art Trail is a 2.5 mile moderately trafficked out and back trail located near Troutdale, OR that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, and birding and is accessible year-round.

 An great location for a walk, with many opportunities for views, photos, and enjoying wildlife.
 Gravel paths make for easy travel through this gem at the entrance to the Columbia Gorge Scenic Area.
 Teeming with wildlife at the eastern edge of Camas and Washougal, Washington, the 1,049-acre Steigerwald Lake National Wildlife Refuge presents a fantastic opportunity to connect with nature through hiking and wildlife observation.
 Over 200 of the 300 bird species seen in Clark County have been observed on this relatively small refuge, making Steigerwald Lake an excellent birding destination.